Toggle: English / Spanish

 Meniscus tears refer to a tear in the shock-absorbing cartilage (meniscus) of the knee.

 Tear - meniscus; Knee injury - meniscus; Knee cartilage tear

-The meniscus is a C-shaped fibrous piece of cartilage found in the knee joint which/that forms a buffer between the bones to protect the joint.
-The meniscus also serves as a shock-absorption system, assists in lubricating the joint, limits the joint flexion and extension, and distributes body weight across the knee joint.
+The meniscus is a C-shaped piece of cartilage located in the knee.
+Cartilage is found in certain joints and forms a buffer between the bones to protect the joint.
+The meniscus serves as a shock-absorption system, assists in lubricating the knee joint, and limits the ability to flex and extend the joint.

-A "pop" noted at the time of injury
+- A "pop" may be felt at the time of injury

-A ballottement test for synovial effusions (excess joint fluid) is often positive in meniscal tears, indicating swelling with fluid around the joint.
-This test is a physical examination test that allows the doctor to detect the presence of fluid in a body space.
+A test for excess joint fluid is positive in meniscal tears, indicating swelling with fluid around the joint.

 Other tests that show meniscus tears may include:

 The goal of treatment is to reduce symptoms and protect the joint from further injury while it heals.